open-cluster-management-io/enhancements/enhancements/sig-architecture/76-addon-install-strategy/README.md

     placements:
     - name: aws-placement
       namespace: default
-      addonTemplate:
+      addonAgent:
         installNamespace: aws-addon-ns
     - name: gcp-placement
       namespace: default
-      addonTemplate:
+      addonAgent:
         installNamespace: gcp-addon-ns
 ```

-This will ensure that addon installed in aws uses aws-config while addon installed in gcp uses gcp config.
-If the user updates the config of a certain `ManagedClusterAddon`, it will NOT be reverted based on the configs in `ClusterManagementAddon`.
-The setting in `ClusterManagementAddon` only impact on creation stage.
+This will ensure that addon agents installed in aws are deployed in aws-addon-ns namespace
+while addon installed in gcp in gcp-addon-ns.
+If the user updates the `installNamespace` of a certain `ManagedClusterAddon`,
+it will NOT be reverted based on the configs in `ClusterManagementAddon`.

 ### Disable addon in some clusters